Anchor to Chain Connection Guide

 Fixing an anchor connector directly to the anchor shank with no freedom of lateral movement.
 The use of this method is extremely widespread, looks very neat, but there is a strong possibility that at some point it will result in some sort of damage or even failure when the anchor is trapped on the seabed.

-Anchor Swivel with no articulation
+Anchor connector with no apparent articulation